 - 1. Do you perform spine surgery using endoscopic techniques? - 2.
 Are you an orthopedic surgeon or a neurosurgeon? - 3.
 Do you work in the public or private sector? - 4.
-How did you learn endoscopic spine surgery?
-5. Which endoscopic technique to you use? - 6.
+How did you learn endoscopic spine surgery? - 5.
+Which endoscopic technique to you use? - 6.
 For how long have you been practicing endoscopic spine surgery? - 7.
 Which surgical procedures do you perform using endoscopy? - 8.
 Why did you choose to practice this surgery? - 9.
 Do you perform transforaminal approaches several times per month? - 10.
 What is your monthly volume of endoscopic spine surgeries? - 11.
 Has your average operating time increased for discectomies since performing endoscopic surgery?12.
-What percentage of your spine surgeries are performed - endoscopically? - 13.
+What percentage of your gring surgering are performed. - 12.
+What percentage of your spine surgeries are performed endoscopically? - 13.
 Have you observed specific advantages of endoscopy compared to traditional techniques? - 14.
 If yes, what advantages have you observed? - 15.
 Under what type of anesthesia do you perform endoscopic spine surgery? - 16.
 In your opinion, what are the main barriers to a wider adoption of endoscopic spine surgery in France?